Healthy Homes Assessment Te Awanga

 What We Do

-As building inspectors we deal with all the elements involved in expert house Inspections.
-We are here to make sure that you make the correct decision when buying your next home.
+As building inspectors, we deal with all the aspects involved in professional home inspections.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We take your investment seriously and conduct comprehensive examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning your own home.
+We value your money We will conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing a home.

-We specialise in a range of services to make sure you are completely informed about the condition of any property you might be looking to purchase or sell and also other solutions.
+We are specialised in a range of solutions to ensure you are completely informed about the condition of any property that you might be looking to purchase or sell along with other services.

-We have a systematic approach to your property inspection and the latest software technology including digital photos imbedded into the Report, you can actually see any problems that might be found.
-Thanks to our detailed reporting it’s easy to understand why we get so many clients recommending our service to family members and friends.
+With our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the Report, you are able to actually see any issues that may be found.
+Through our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family and friends.

 Highly Trained & Insured Inspection Professionals